Discovery

 We made low-fidelity screens of a rigger dashboard that displays personal stats including performance stats, and daily/lifetime packs.
 There is also a team section that shows leaderboards for that floor or different forts.
 These stats would be embedded into the pack table so the rigger could view their stats in real-time.

 We designed two testing protocols: one for testing the dashboard, and one for testing the overall flow of the new solution ecosystem.
-The dashboard user testing involved think-aloud protocol and semi-structured interviewing.
+The dashboard user testing involved think-aloud protocol and semi-structured interviews.
 We wanted to test if riggers understood how to navigate the dashboard, and their understanding and reaction to the displayed metrics.
 For testing the system flow, we instructed them broadly on how to use the new system, then observed their behavior as they packed with our prototype conductive strip, scanner, lights, and dashboard.
 After, we asked them questions about the process in a semi-structured interview.

 The embedded dashboard would break